-The large time gap between C and luminescence ages of terraces suggests that greater sedimentation did not occur immediately after deglaciation.
+The large time gap between 14C and luminescence ages of terraces suggests that greater sedimentation did not occur immediately after deglaciation.
 No luminescence ages occur prior to 10 Ka, even though some of the highest deglacial temperatures occurred during this time period.
 This hiatus in fluvial sedimentation during a period of time that should have been characterized by high fluvial sedimentation may be due to a reduction in the size of alpine glaciers supplying melt water to streams.
 Alpine glaciers in the Dry Valleys are thought to fluctuate asynchronously with ice sheet advances in the Ross Sea (Clapperton and Sugden, 1990).
 As ice sheets fill the Ross Sea, the Dry Valley region becomes starved of moisture and snow accumulation decreases, causing alpine glaciers to recede; in contrast, during warmer interglacial time periods, alpine glaciers readvance in response to higher snow accumulation rates (Clapperton and Sugden, 1990; Dort, 1970).
 Snow accumulation rates at Taylor Dome indicate that accumulation during the LGM was lower than during the Holocene (Morse et al., 1999; Steig et al., 2000), with particularly high snow accumulation rates occurring between 6-8 Ka (Steig et al., 2000).
 Currently, alpine glaciers in Taylor Valley are thought to have advanced since the LGM and are now at their maximum extent (Higgins et al., 2000; Stuiver et al., 1981).
 This suggests that the after deglaciation alpine glaciers would have been much smaller than at present, resulting in low melt water production and low stream discharge in spite of the warm climate conditions.

-Luminescence dating is a robust technique to date glacial sediments because datable material is abundant (quartz and feldspar within sediments) and inherited age signals can be controlled for by looking at age distributions.
-By applying luminescence dating to terraces in eastern Taylor Valley we find that terraces range in age from 4 to 10 Ka and are 5 to 12 C Ka younger than previously determined C dates from the same terrace.
-The most likely explanation for this consistently large age difference is that C samples were sampled from older, algae-rich, fine-grained sediments while luminescence samples were sampled from younger, coarse-grained fluvial sediments.
-The correlation of terrace luminescence ages with ice core data at Taylor Dome and Vostoc suggests that terrace formation is linked to past climate, melt water production from alpine glaciers, stream flow, lake levels, and sedimentation rates.
-We suggest that during warmer climates, glacial melt water production increases, resulting in higher stream discharge, higher lake levels, and fluvial sedimentation of terraces; during colder climates, glacial melt water production increases, resulting in higher stream discharge, higher lake levels, and fluvial sedimentation of terraces; during colder climates, glacial melt water production for the stream discharge, higher lake levels, and fluvial sedimentation of terraces; during colder climates, glacial melt water production fluvial sedimentation.
+Dating glacial sediments in the Dry Valleys is difficult due to the lack of datable materials, problems of sediment recycling, and inherited age components.
+Luminescence dating can resolve these issues because datable material is abundant (quartz and feldspar within sediments) and inherited age signals can be controlled for by looking at age distributions.
+By applying luminescence dating to terraces in eastern Taylor Valley we find that terraces range in age from 4 to 10 Ka and are 5 to 12 14C Ka younger than previously determined 14C dates from the same terrace.
+The most likely explanation for this consistently large age difference is that 14C samples were sampled from older, algae-rich, fine-grained sediments while luminescence samples were sampled from younger, coarse-grained fluvial sediments.
+This large age difference calls into question other chronologies in the Dry Valleys based on 14C dating of buried algae.
+The distribution of terrace luminescence ages suggests that the formation of these terraces is linked to past climate, melt water production from alpine glaciers, stream flow, lake levels, and sedimentation rates.
+During warmer climates, glacial melt water production increases, resulting in higher stream discharge, higher lake levels, and fluvial sedimentation of terraces; during colder climates, glacial melt water production decreases, leading to a hiatus in fluvial sedimentation.